fmahadyBD/fmahadyBD/README.md

 <!-- More about me -->
 <h3>
-  <p> I am a Web developer and 2d Animator.
-I love to write real life based story.
-I study in computer science and engineering. </p>
+  <p> I am a laravel web developer and Java swing Desktop App developer.
+I study in computer science and engineering.
+I have interest in AI tecnology and Data Science</p>
 </h3>